By Rev. Ed Hird

 His humor, written and spoken, has been compared to that of Will Rogers–honest and homespun.
 People could one moment be swept by gales of laughter and the next sit in a holy hush.
 Tozer believed that the essence of true religion is spontaneity.

 Tozer held that one way society destroys people is by preventing them from thinking their own thoughts.
 As Canadians with our emphasis on accepting all views, we are particularly susceptible to being programmed by our media.
 Our ‘vastly improved methods of communication’ of which the shortsighted boast so loudly now enable a few people in strategic centers to feed into millions of minds alien thought-stuff, ready-made and pre-digested.
 A little effortless assimilation of these borrowed ideas and the average person has done all the thinking he will or can do.
 Tozer believed that the mind should be an eye to see with rather than a bin to store facts in.
-Every time I read Tozer, I feel like the fog has lifted from the tops of the North Shore forests, and I can see clearly again.
+Every time I read Tozer, I feel like the fog has lifted from the tops of the forests, and I can see clearly again.

-On the North Shore, there are many very successful people.
+In Greater Vancouver, there are many very successful people.
 Sometimes the most successful outwardly are the most wounded inwardly, especially in one’s primary relationships.
 “Not the educators nor the legislators nor the scientists can give us tranquillity of heart, and without tranquillity, whatever else they give us is useless at best.”
 Tozer commented that in this world people are rated by what they do.
 They are rated according to the distance they have come up the hill of achievement.

 Tozer believed that excessive preoccupation with the struggle to win narrows the mind, hardens the heart, and blots out a thousand bright visions that might be enjoyed if there were only leisure to notice them.
 No one, said Tozer, is worthy to succeed unless he is willing to fail.
 Jesus died an apparent failure, discredited by the leaders of established religion, rejected by society, and forsaken by his friends.
 We can afford to follow Jesus to failure.
 Faith, says Tozer, dares to fail.
 Jesus’ resurrection is the ultimate reason why failure and crosses need not intimidate us.